11 AM – 4 PM

 Stop by Family Day presented with the National Building Museum on Saturday, March 26th for a day full of family, festivities, and fun!
 Family Day is a child and family oriented event full of hands-on activities and games from 9AM – 5PM and includes folding origami, trying on tradition Japanese clothing, getting your picture drawn by Kawasaki’s DuAro Robot, and the celebration of parks, landscape, and of course, spring!

-Family Day is presented with the National Building Museum, with supporting sponsors Odyssey Cruisers, Spirit Cruises, Kawasaki Heavy Industries, and Carmine’s and media partners Washington Parent Magazine and 98.7 WMZQ.
+Family Day is presented with the National Building Museum, with supporting sponsors Odyssey Cruisers, Spirit Cruises, Kawasaki Heavy Industries, Carmine’s and NEWSEUM and media partners Washington Parent Magazine and 98.7 WMZQ.

 Come out and dine in DC throughout the National Cherry Blossom Festival with the help of our Cherry Picks Restaurant Program produced with Restaurant Association Metropolitan Washington!
 Restaurants in the DC area are participating to provide new experiences and creative springtime menus to bring the celebration of the blossoms to the dinner table!
 Cherry Picks will carry on throughout the four weeks of the Festival.
 Participating restaurants include Carmine’s, Daikaya, McCormick & Schmicks, and more!
 A full list or participants can be found here.